HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 - Scripts uses the docker node label `pg_ver` to mark where to run which version | TODO
 - Keepaliveds VIP & interface and `sub_setup.sh:get_ip` must be matched with what is running on the postgres machines! | TODO
 - Tested version does only include anonymous mounts! | TODO
-- The script will expect certain scripts at certain locations, have a look at 'TODO.png'! | TODO
+- The script will expect certain scripts from the `postgres` and `keepalived` folders at certain locations on the hosts, have a look at 'script_location.png'! | TODO
-- (only Setup.sh?)
-Scripts will expect to be root on the host machines | TODO
 - (Setup.sh) Must match existing virtualbox instance names | TODO

 ## Setup, Testing, Developing